 This incredibly simple German bread rolls recipe only requires four ingredients (and one of them is water!)
-This foolproof Brötchen recipe will give you the perfect small rolls for serving with meat, cheese, or jam.
+It creates the perfect crispy rolls for serving with bratwurst, sliced meat + cheese, or jam.
+And to get them looking like they just popped out of a German bakery, we'll score the tops and bake them in the oven with steam.

 The word "Brötchen" translates to English as “small bread”.
-"Brot" in German means "bread" and "-chen" can be added to a word to indicate that it's cute and small, like this little rolls.
+"Brot" in German means "bread" and "-chen" can be added to a word to indicate that it's cute and small, like this lil' rolls.

-- Instant yeast - I recommend using instant yeast instead of active dry yeast.
-Instant yeast doesn’t need to be activated, and it requires less time to rise.
+- Instant yeast - I recommend using instant yeast instead of active dry yeast, since instant yeast doesn’t need to be activated, and it requires less time to rise.

 1. In a large mixing bowl, whisk together the flour, salt, and instant yeast.

-3. Place the dough on a clean work surface lightly dusted with flour.
-Knead by hand until the dough is smooth.
+3. Knead the dough on a work surface lightly dusted with flour.

 5. Let the dough rise in a warm spot until it doubles in size after about one hour.